 Intercompany balances arise as a result of the sale and purchases of LME/COMEX metal warrants and related income within the group, and between group companies who pay freight charges, commissions, etc, on behalf of MCC.
 Intercompany balances also arise on intercompany loans and accrued interest and on the treasury bills held by MGLI on behalf of MCC.

-KPMG identified no specific problems in relation to intercompany balances.
+KPMG identified some specific problems in relation to intercompany balances which are detailed elsewhere within this section

 3.5.6 MCC tax issues noted